top of page

 There is always water, tea and coffee for free at any hour of the day.

-Day 2: Reykjavik
+Day 2: Exploring the center of Reykjavik

 It is best to plan two days to visit this colorful city.